paradime-io/paradime-dbt-movie-challenge/README.md

     I'll be curious to see how this trend will continue in the current decade as new titles and franchises are released.

 ## Conclusions
+In this project, we explored various facets of the movie industry through data modeling and visualization.
+Key insights include:
+- A slight distinction between user and critic ratings for popular movies, with users often favoring different titles compared to critics.
+- The most highly-regarded directors excel at consistently releasing movies that perform very well financially.
+- Actor names expected to be mainstream and recognized by most people on the street have the most movie appearances in the industry.
+- The evolving trends in Fantasy and Sci-Fi genres, reflecting changes in audience preferences and industry focus over the decades.